 Change is about the only thing constant in the world of startups.
-Despite their own focus on changing the world, they often forget that they too have to change rapidly and often as the market evolves.
-Too many find that out too late, and are left chasing a rabbit that is long gone.
+Despite their focus on changing the world, they often forget that they, too, have to change rapidly and often as the market evolves.
+Too many find that out too late and are left chasing a rabbit that is long gone.

 - Improve change awareness.
 How good are you and everyone on your team at proactively scanning the environment for opportunities for market penetration, emerging trends, and customer feedback?
 This contextual focus is critical to innovation and survival – the right product at the right time.

 - Expedite change reaction.
-This is the ability to appropriately analyze problems, assess risks, and take responsibility for problem-dictated and market-dictated changes, while still sustaining the day-to-day business activities.
-It’s called the management of unplanned changes, or how well your startup reacts to crises.
+This is the ability to appropriately analyze problems, assess risks, and take responsibility for problem-dictated and market-dictated changes while still sustaining the day-to-day business activities.
+It’s called managing unplanned changes or how well your startup reacts to crises.

 - Implement change mechanisms.
-Every organization needs to have specific mechanisms in place to facilitate change, including regular effective communication, reward systems that reinforce desired change behavior, and accountability for results.
+Every organization needs specific mechanisms to facilitate change, including regular effective communication, reward systems that reinforce desired change behavior, and accountability for results.
 These won’t work in an autocratic or dysfunctional management environment.

 - Build a change readiness culture.
-Change readiness is hard work, and requires creativity sometimes in conflict with task orientation.
-People have to have the right attitude, and make the choice from the beginning to be ready to change at any time.
-They need a sense of urgency to handle change, and confidence in their leaders.
+Change readiness is hard work and requires creativity, sometimes in conflict with task orientation.
+People must have the right attitudes from the beginning to be ready to change at any time.
+They need a sense of urgency to handle change and confidence in their leaders.

 - Imbue customer change focus.
-The more everyone in the startup is obsessed with satisfying customer needs and providing better customer service, the more effective the startup will be in adapting to change.
+The more everyone in the startup is obsessed with satisfying customer needs and providing better customer service, the more the startup will adapt to change.
 Provide direct customer contact to everyone, as well as training.

 Experts say that we live in a world where the pace of change is accelerating at the fastest rate in recorded history.
-On the other hand, change management practices seem to be changing very slowly, resulting in a 70% failure rate of change initiatives.
-Failure rates this high demand a new mindset and startups are the logical place for this to happen.
+On the other hand, change management practices adapt very slowly, resulting in a 70% failure rate of change initiatives.
+Failure rates this high demand a new mindset.

 For starters, the whole team needs to be constantly trained and encouraged to develop their skills.
-Relevant skills include continuous improvement of existing methods, processes and devices against a set of quality metrics.
-The ultimate skills, which lead to innovation and totally new processes, usually come from experimentation and special studies.
+Relevant skills include continuously improving existing methods and processes against quality metrics.
+The ultimate skills leading to innovation and new strategies usually come from experimentation and special studies.